 Emerald Coast Tours

 Fort Pickens provides a great opportunity to explore a massive brick fortresses that, despite its southern location, once housed Union troops.
 It’s located on the far western end of Santa Rosa Island and is maintained by the National Park Service.
 It was originally built to defend Pensacola Harbor from foreign invaders but during the Civil War, it was manned by Union troops, who used it to attack the nearby Confederate occupied forts.
 The fort also enjoys notoriety for imprisoning Geronimo.
 There are both guided tours and self-guided tours available.
-It’s located near a spectacular sparsely crowded beach and several nature trails so bring your beach gear and make a day of it.
-Entry to the park costs $8 for a carload and the pass (which is good for all Gulf Island National Seashore entries) lasts a week.
+Entry to the park costs $8 for a carload and the pass (which is good for all Gulf Island National Seashore entries) is valid for one week.
 Read more about Fort Pickens on Toes in the Sand Blog.

 Pensacola Lighthouse & Museum